TimMacy/ReadAloudSpeedster/README.md

 <br>

 ## 📜 Changelog
+- **5.26**: adjustments for the latest DOM changes; new feature: "Blur chats that don't include '⏿'"; removed "Hide 'Dictate' Button" as it's natively supported now
 - **5.25**: bug fixes and improvements
 - **5.24.2**: adjustments for DOM changes; "Darker Background for Header and Chatbox" now also keeps the gray backgrounds
 - **5.24**: added active state indicator for "Model Selector Buttons"; new feature: "Hide Model Selector Unless Hovered"